Liverpool defender Phillips to join Celtic on loan

 Liverpool central defender Nat Phillips has agreed to join Celtic on loan until January.

-The Bhoys are set to sign the 26-year-old with centre-backs Cameron Carter-Vickers, Stephen Welsh and Maik Nawrocki facing lengthy spells out.
+The Scottish champions want the 26-year-old with centre-backs Cameron Carter-Vickers, Stephen Welsh and Maik Nawrocki facing lengthy spells out.

 Phillips, who joined Liverpool in 2016, has spent previous loan spells at Stuttgart and Bournemouth.